Ohio Limited Liability Company: Forms and Practice Manual

 Prominent Ohio attorneys have drawn from their extensive experience to bring you strategies and forms for virtually every situation you may encounter in this newly revised two-volume Manual featuring a bonus CD with more than 210 electronic forms.

-This extensive, updated manual, with its more than 1,580 pages of valuable content, will help you stay current and efficient by providing appropriate statutes and regulations – complemented by thorough discussions and analyses of any changing federal and Ohio state laws.
+This extensive, updated manual, with its 1,620 pages of valuable content, will help you stay current and efficient by providing appropriate statutes and regulations – complemented by thorough discussions and analyses of any changing federal and Ohio state laws.
 Plus, you’ll be expertly guided through an extensive selection of appropriate LLC forms using an easy-to-follow format.
 Included are customizable electronic forms as well as explanations and planning strategies for the LLC business structure.

 Important features of the supplement include: